aishwaryajoshii/Fetch_TakeHome/README.md

 ![image alt](https://github.com/aishwaryajoshii/Fetch_TakeHome/blob/23e58f7b99359d38d5eedfa4afa07c5d5179bc73/Query_1.png)

 ### Q2.
 What are the top 5 brands by sales among users that have had their account for at least six months?
+[Visuals for the query results are in the Jupyter Notebook ]
 Query 2 :-

 ```